pianoyeg94/nginx-inside-out/README.md

 # Nginx inside out

-Research of Nginx's inner working and mechanics.
+Research of Nginx's inner workings and mechanics.